f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Notice the HTTP requests are going through when using a real browser but are blocked when using curl.

-3. Now, have a look at the BIG-IQ BOT Dashboard available on BIG-IQ under **Monitoring > DASHBOARDS > Bot Traffic**.
+3. Now, have a look at the BIG-IQ Bot Dashboard available on BIG-IQ under **Monitoring > DASHBOARDS > Bot Traffic**.

 .. image:: ../pictures/module1/img_module1_lab1_21.png
   :align: center